SuperOfficeDocs/superoffice-docs/docs/ai-services/configuration-ai/index.md

 # Categorization

+Save time by letting the system categorize requests for you.
+If this function is active, incoming email requests will be analyzed to determine the best category for each request.

-Categorization uses Machine learning for learning **which category a request in SuperOffice Service should have**, to automate more of the manual processing our users spend time on today.
+Categorization uses machine learning for learning **which category a request in SuperOffice Service should have**, to automate more of the manual processing our users spend time on today.

 For the system to form an opinion on/learn how to automatically categorize between the selected categories the system needs to be trained.
 This trains the system into understanding how to categorize the selected request.